AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] External playtesting 1s most effective & common
 ### UNGUIDED PLAYTHROUGHS
 - [ ] Find the pain points of: Pacing, Narrative, Difficulty Management, Economy and Progression Tuning
-- - [ ] Post Mortem: Watch speed runs online to analyze the way games are broken
+- [ ] Post Mortem: Watch speed runs online to analyze the way games are broken
 ### USABILITY TESTING
 - [ ] Deep Dive insures: Usability of in-game features and components, Isolates in-gane issues,
 - [ ] Use Telemetry to create, update, and patch more accurate profiles and game settings
 # Unreal Engine
-[ ] ] Use blueprints optimizations
+- [ ] ] Use blueprints optimizations
-[2 ] Use breakpoints.
+- [2 ] Use breakpoints.
 They are builtin to blueprints!
 They can help verify game flow.
-[3 1 Use/Enable Data Layers.
+- [3 1 Use/Enable Data Layers.
 Assign Actors to Data Layers instead of the global Outliner.
 Data Layers are useful for large open worlds.
 Toggle Data Layers to prototype, test ideas, and isolate gase play bugs at the game play level.
-[4 ] Valley of The Ancients Demo for Unreal Engine 5 has and uses lots of industry best-practices.
+- [4 ] Valley of The Ancients Demo for Unreal Engine 5 has and uses lots of industry best-practices.
-- It is the characteristic that exemplifles the life of a [5 1 Proper techniques in all aspects champion.
+- [5 1 Proper techniques in all aspects - It is the characteristic that exemplifles the life of a champion.
-[ 6 ] 4K HDR Game file (~100 GB)
+- [ 6 ] 4K HDR Game file (~100 GB)
-[ 7 1 given: toggle|true|false - - which implementation produces the lowest chance of semantic error.
+- [ 7 1 given: toggle|true|false - - which implementation produces the lowest chance of semantic error.

 ### Render Performance Tips
-[ 8 1 - Flatten multiple textures Into a single image texture, resulting in a single draw [ 9 ] - Break animation sequences into modular animation sequences [ ]ump, Crawl, Wink, etc.) for easier bake into keyframe animation sequence .
+- [ 8 1 - Flatten multiple textures Into a single image texture, resulting in a single draw
+- [ 9 ] - Break animation sequences into modular animation sequences [ ]ump, Crawl, Wink, etc.) for easier bake into keyframe animation sequence .
 Or use batched draw calls (UES), or Merge Actors .
 Or use Character AI and the screen recorder (in blender)
 10  eventPossessed is more responsive than beginPlay for multiple
 2. [ ]1 ] - Python macros